-and uses that knowledge as a prior to guide appearance-based trackers to handle occlusions and scene clutter.
+In addition, there are methods that learn from annotated data sets in order to create priors that aid appearance-based trackers.
+Manen et al. [21] have proposed an interesting framework that learns how objects typically move in a scene and uses that knowledge as a prior to guide appearance-based trackers to handle occlusions and scene clutter.
 This method requires annotations of multiple object tracks in the same scene.
-In contrast, our method can track objects in scenes totally unrelated to the dataset we learn from.
-Rodriguez et al. [29] use a large database of crowd videos to search and find priors in order to guide a linear Kalman filter based tracker.
-The method requires that the query video has similar scene appearance to retrieved library videos and that the target's position be manually initialized which are not required for the proposed approach.
+In contrast, our method can track objects in scenes totally unrelated to the data set we learn from.
+Rodriguez et al. [29] use a large database of crowd videos to search and find priors in order to guide a linear Kalman-filter-based tracker.
+The method requires that the query video has a scene appearance similar to retrieved library videos and that the target's position be manually initialized, which are not required for the proposed approach.

-On the front of biologically inspired systems, there are several works which leverage human contextual knowledge for computer vision tasks like action recognition [15], scene classification [31], [33], and object detection [27], [18].
+On the front of biologically inspired systems, there are several works that leverage human contextual knowledge for computer vision tasks like action recognition [15], object detection [18], [27], and scene classification [31], [33].